- Download and print the Official Records Copy Order Form.

 - FamilySearch is a free website with indexes and some images to many Family History Library vital records collections.

 - GenWed is a free genealogical research database for marriage records and a directory to other marriage records online for the United States.

 Are marriage records public in Nevada?

-How do I get a certified copy of my marriage certificate in Nevada?
+How do I get a court decree?